pipelinelabo/datalaiq-wiki/search/eval/eval.md

 ## Eval

 Eval is most commonly used for performing AND and OR logic on searches and enumerated values.
-However, the eval module is a bit of a Swiss Army knife, providing access to a limited subset of the Anko programming language (a dynamically-typed Go-like language, see [https://github.com/mattn/anko/](https://github.com/mattn/anko/) and the [Gravwell documentation for the Anko language](#!scripting/scripting.md)) to allow flexible operations on data within Gravwell.
+However, the eval module is a bit of a Swiss Army knife, providing access to a limited subset of the Anko programming language (a dynamically-typed Go-like language, see [https://github.com/mattn/anko/](https://github.com/mattn/anko/) and the [DatalaiQ documentation for the Anko language](#!scripting/scripting.md)) to allow flexible operations on data within DatalaiQ.
 The eval module will execute exactly one expression or statement.
 In order to keep this page relatively simple, this section provides only a brief overview of some example eval invocations; more details are available [in this article](#!scripting/eval.md)

 ### Syntax